 Where’s my data?
 How often is data updated on the Flurry portal?¶

 Flurry Analytics processes data throughout the day.
-If you just implemented Flurry Analytics you should expect to see data reporting to your project’s analytics page every few hours from when you first launched your application integrated with the SDK.
-If you’ve added Events, the first place your data will appear is the Events log section, located in the Events menu - data here will populate within minutes.
+If you just implemented Flurry Analytics you should expect to see data reporting to your project’s Real-Time data dashboard within a few minutes.
 From there, the remaining metrics and associated charts will subsequently be populated with this data.
 If data is still not populating in the Flurry portal, here are a few checks to ensure your integration is correct:

 How are sessions counted?¶